andreyvital/babel-plugin-global-require/README.md

 }
 ```

 P.S: `exclude` and `node_modules` are optional.
 You'll know when to use it.
 See the examples above of how to configure.
-Take the one which fits best for your setup.
+Take the one which fits better for your setup.

 #### Benefits
 - You'll use the same require statement from anywhere in your project;